questdb/sample-datasets/README.md

 The finance is formed by three independent tables which overlap in time, so they can be explored individually or using `AS OF` joins:

-    * btc_trade: 5882 rows with Bitcoin/USD trades.
+* `btc_trade`: 5882 rows with Bitcoin/USD trades.
-    * nasdaq_trades: 14842 rows with trades for nine nasdaq-listed companies.
+* `nasdaq_trades`: 14842 rows with trades for nine nasdaq-listed companies.
-    * nasdaq_open_close: 13590 rows with historical Open/Close/Low/High information for the same nine nasdaq-listed companies.
+* `nasdaq_open_close`: 13590 rows with historical Open/Close/Low/High information for the same nine nasdaq-listed companies.

 [Info and ingestion instructions](./finance/README.md)